 My name is Trisha Ogilvie and I started trading the stock market in 1999 and currently I trade the Eminis.
 I have had a few different careers over the years but none that I have enjoyed as much.
-I was an LPGA Teaching Golf Professional for a long time and had a successful career but I had always been interested in the market for as long as I can remember.
+I was an LPGA Teaching Golf Professional for a long time and had a successful career as well as working in the Finance Industry but I had always been interested in the market for as long as I can remember.

 No one in my family or anyone I knew was trading so I had no idea where to start so I had to figure it out on my own.
 I had an accidental trading success in 1999; I had no idea what I was doing.
 I didn't even know what a chart was or anything at all about the market.
 I bought a popular stock and then forgot all about it.
 About 6 months later I looked it up and I had tripled my money.
 I thought to myself, "Wow that was easy, this will be a piece of cake."
 Boy was I naive!